bolderflight/bme280/README.md

 | Filter Bandwidth | 0.53 Hz |
 | Response Time    | 0.88 s  |

-Optionally, the *pressure_oversampling*, *temperature_oversampling*, *iir_coefficient* and *standby_time* functions can be used, following *Begin*, to change these settings from their default values.
+Optionally, the *ConfigPresOversampling*, *ConfigTempOversampling*, *ConfigIir* and *ConfigStandbyTime* functions can be used, following *Begin*, to change these settings from their default values.
 For much more information on the settings and performance implications, please refer to the [BME280 datasheet](https://gitlab.com/bolderflight/software/bme280/-/blob/master/docs/BME280-Datasheet.pdf).

-**bool temperature_oversampling(Oversampling oversampling)** Sets the temperature oversampling value.
+**bool ConfigTempOversampling(const Oversampling oversampling)** Sets the temperature oversampling value.
 The following enumerated oversampling settings are supported:

 | Oversampling Name | Oversampling Value |
 | ---               | ---                |